batteries-included/batteries-included/README.md

 This is the main directory.
 It contains two different [Phoenix Framework](https://phoenixframework.org/) There are different elixir `Application`'s in `platform_umbrella/apps` while the configuration is in `platform_ubrella/config`

-#### Bootstrap

-This folder is the binary that will run to set up postgres.
-It can't depend on ecto.sql since it will run as a onetime `Job` on the postgres cluster.
-It's there to install things needed to run the `control_server`

 #### Kube Raw Resources

 These are the elixir files that contain kubernetes resources needed before the ecto.sql connection is there.
-This application is shared between `bootstrap` and `kube_resources`.
+This application is shared between `cli` and `kube_resources`.

 #### Kube Resources